Kucoin/kucoin-api-docs/source/localizable/index.html.md

-amount | The total amount of assets (fees included) involved in assets changes such as transaction, withdrawal and bonus distribution. fee | Fees generated in transaction, withdrawal, etc. balance | Remaining funds after the transaction. bizType | Business type leading to the changes in funds, such as exchange, withdrawal, deposit,  KUCOIN_BONUS, REFERRAL_BONUS, Lendings etc. direction | Side, **out** or **in** createdAt | Time of the event
+amount | The total amount of assets (fees included) involved in assets changes such as transaction, withdrawal and bonus distribution. fee | Fees generated in transaction, withdrawal, etc. balance | Remaining funds after the transaction. accountType | The account type of the master user: MAIN, TRADE, MARGIN or CONTRACT. bizType | Business type leading to the changes in funds, such as exchange, withdrawal, deposit,  KUCOIN_BONUS, REFERRAL_BONUS, Lendings etc. direction | Side, **out** or **in** createdAt | Time of the event